 “When He [Jesus] had said this, He went on ahead, going up to Jerusalem.”

 Jesus left immediately after He finished the parable.
 This totally rules out any possibility that He intended people to be brought to where he was so they could be slain.
-Critics assume the Bible contradicts itself here in Luke because of a...
+The parable does foreshadow a time when God’s enemies will be judged for their wickedness.
+But Jesus was not in any way contradicting His teaching in Matthew 5.
+Critics assume the Bible contradicts itself in Luke 19 because of . . .

-The Bible is absolutely trustworthy and it proves to be so the more one investigates it.
+The Bible is absolutely trustworthy and it proves to be so the more you investigate it.

 • The Bible’s Scientific Accuracy and Foresight